Citrus asian salad

 Easy crunchy rainbow salad.
 Made with kale, red cabbage, carrots, edamame, broccoli, cilantro, oranges, vegan chicken and lettuce.
 Topped with a citrus sesame ginger dressing.
 Healthy, every day, easy salad recipe.
 Great to have for a healthy lunch

-- only uses one bowl
+- it only uses one bowl (yay, less dishes!)

 The fun with this salad is that it’s really adjustable.
 Don’t have an ingredient on hand, use whatever you’d like.
 The goal is to mix many different colored vegetables into a bowl, with some lettuce and herbs like cilantro or mint.